Online Learning: A Modern Introduction Using Convex Optimization: Preface

-\emph{A note on citations: it is customary in the computer science literature to only cite the journal version of a result that first appeared in a conference.
+\textbf{Why do we need another book on online learning?} My belief is that offline and online learning are two sides of the same coin.
+So, I fully used the formalism of convex analysis, typical of the non-smooth offline optimization literature, to show the similarities and build bridges.
+Moreover, I tried to cover very recent and very advanced results, which are often not part of online learning books.
+For example, parameter-free methods are (by definition!) the optimal ones for online learning, yet they are not widely understood, maybe due to the lack of a reference book on the topic.
+I also spent a considerable amount of time to gather all the history of these methods in my ``History Bits'' sections.
+I hope the serious students will take advantage of these sections to further deepen their study of this topic.
+A note on citations: It is customary in the computer science literature to only cite the journal version of a result that first appeared in a conference.
 The rationale is that the conference version is only a preliminary version, while the journal one is often more complete and sometimes more correct.
-In these notes, I will not use this custom.
-Instead, in the presence of the conference and journal version of the same paper, I will cite both.
-The reason is that I want to clearly delineate the history of the ideas and for that I need the exact year when some ideas were first proposed.
-Moreover, in some rare cases the authors changed from the conference to the journal version, so citing only the latter would erase the contribution of some key people from the history of Science.}
+In this book, I will not use this custom.
+Instead, in the presence of the conference and journal versions of the same paper, I will cite both, to clearly delineate the history of the ideas, their first inventors, and the unavoidable rediscoveries.